-2) Wearing a mask is obligatory on the Institute's premises and in the common areas of the Edgar and Daniele de Picciotto Student House and the Library.
-Masks must be worn at all times, including in the classrooms, library and the meeting rooms.
-Staff members can remove their mask once seated at their workplace as long as a distance of 1.5 metres is maintained with the closest person.
+2) Wearing a mask and maintaining a social distance of 1.5 meters is mandatory at all times on the Institute's premises and in the common areas of the Edgar and Daniele de Picciotto Student House and the Library.
+Masks must be worn at all times, including in the classrooms, library, meeting rooms and staff members desks.

 Fabric masks as well as surgical masks can be purchased from the Reception Desk.
 The FOPH’s mandate on how to properly wear a mask must be followed by all persons present on the premises of the Institute.

-3) All classes will move online.
+3) From Monday 22 February, all courses are given online with a review in early March to move to hybrid mode in April.
 Professors, teaching assistants, and technical support students will have the possibility to come to the Institute during this period and use the available equipment in order to guarantee quality teaching.

-4) Teleworking is encouraged for all administrative staff.
-However, continuity of administrative and technical operations in the classroom is to be provided by the smallest possible number of staff.
+4) Teleworking is encouraged for all staff.
+In some cases, continuity of administrative and technical operations in the classroom is to be provided by the smallest possible number of staff.

 Any persons who have travelled to a country at risk are subject to quarantine for ten days on their return.
 The same rule applies to students coming from countries at risk.
-Anyone coming from a country at risk must inform the cantonal authorities upon arrival, as well as the Institute by sending a message to email@example.com.
+Anyone coming from a country at risk must inform the cantonal authorities within 48 hours of arrival, as well as the Institute by sending a message to email@example.com.